A Montessori preschool experience,

 She continued her education by completing Montessori Philosophy and Methods of Child Development through the Extended Studies Program at UCSD.

 Ms. Denise holds a degree in Photography from the Art Institute of Pittsburgh.
-In 2014, she became a Certified Barton Reading and Spelling Tutor for Dyslexia and a Dyslexia Screener and Consultant.
+2014, she became a Certified Barton Reading and Spelling Tutor for Dyslexia and a Dyslexia Screener and Consultant.
 She is a member of the American Montessori Society (AMS), the International Dyslexia Association (IDA), and Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).

 Ms. Sophia